sonic-net/SONiC/doc/nat/nat_design_spec.md

 ```

 ## 3.7 Statistics
-The following NAT counters are provided per zone:
+The following NAT counters are applicable per zone:

 DNAT_DISCARDS/SNAT_DISCARDS – If Packet is not TCP/UDP and/or is a fragmentated IP packet.
 DNAT_TRANSLATION_NEEDED/SNAT_TRANSLATION_NEEDED – If there is NAT table lookup miss for TCP/UDP packets.